oneapi-src/oneDNN/rfcs/20220329-oneDNN-primitives-support-in-cuDNN/README.md

 ## Proposal
 The primitives are built using oneDNN and are the open-source DNN libraries of Intel.
-- The backend can be exposed to the user via DNNL_GPU_VENDOR=AMD flag used in CMake.
 - This contribution would extend oneDNN's support for primitives and their supported post-ops and Quantization from oneDNN backend to cuDNN backend.

 ## Supported Primitives and Implementation Limitations